pypa/virtualenv/docs/development.rst

     tox -e type-3.8

-Both environments run with ``--error-on-warning`` enabled, so warnings are treated as failures.
+Both environments validate that annotations are consistent and correct.

 Annotation guidelines
 ---------------------